What is a ghost kitchen? And should I be spooked?

 Consider kiosk technology

 For many consumers, McDonald's jumbo ordering screens are where they first encountered kiosk ordering, and this can be intimidating to smaller businesses.
 At Flipdish, we provide 15" tabletop kiosks, and 22" or 32" free-standing kiosks, with wall-mount options available, depending on a restaurant or ghost kitchen's needs.
-And as the restaurant labor shortage continues, many more restaurant owners and managers will be leaning on kiosk technology to automate operations where they can.
+And as the restaurant labour shortage continues, many more restaurant owners and managers will be leaning on kiosk technology to automate operations where they can.

 Confirm your delivery method

-As discussed earlier, many ghost kitchen restaurants can launch on third-party apps for the initial exposure, before consolidating their own brand and following, and going solo.
+As discussed earlier, many ghost kitchen restaurants do launch on third-party apps for the initial exposure, before solidifying their own brand and following, and going solo.
 If you have invested in your brand development, there’s no need to hide it away, or live cheek by jowl on an aggregator app with your competitors.
-Connect directly with your customers via social media, email and SMS marketing, and encourage direct orders to minimize fees paid out.
+Connect directly with your customers via social media, email and SMS marketing, and encourage direct orders to minimise fees paid out.
 In your business plan, you can cost up having your own delivery drivers and can compare this to both aggregator apps and last-mile delivery providers to make an informed decision.

 Launch your brand

-Are you even considering launching a ghost kitchen brand without a long-lead Instagram teaser campaign?
+Are you even launching a ghost kitchen brand without a long-lead Instagram teaser campaign?
 A well-worn path is establishing social channels, and leading with cryptic messaging that’s shared by in-the-know people and influencers in your area, as well as family and friends.
 Drip feed menu testing onto the grid, do a small amount of targeted promotions, ask your audience to vote on combinations and ask for volunteer testing to build interest and appetite.
 Once you launch, consider a limited run test.
 Nothing drives interest more than sold-out menus.